katheermizal/Develop-ChatGPT-AI-Tool-Using-React-JS/README.md

 Builds the app for production to the `build` folder.\

 ### `npm run server`
-Runs the node server. default port is 5555.\
+Runs the node server. default port is 9008.\

-### `npm run dev`
-Runs the node server, and Runs the app in the development mode via one code.\